Updated: May 2022

 - A bytecode image has a fixed overhead of 32 B of ROM, including things like the built-in CRC, and then care has been taken to keep the bytecode small.

 - Each instance of a instantiated VM has a fixed overhead of about 22 B of RAM while idle and an additional 14 B RAM for the allocation of the virtual registers when running (when the host calls into the VM), plus the size of the virtual call stack (customizable but defaults to 256 B).
+The call stack and registered are freed at the end of each call to the VM, so they do not contribute to the idle memory overhead.

 - Beyond that, the usage depends on how big your script is and what it does.